Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 Different types of businesses use different techniques to research keywords.
 The best way to get keywords for your SEO strategy is to get a good range with different variations.

 In other words, look at a keyword from all sides and angles before using it in content.
-Keyword research is not just about finding words that have the highest search volumes.
+Keyword research is not just about finding words with the highest search volumes.
 It’s about finding keywords with all essential elements, i.e. volume, user intent, and competition.

 To get rich keywords, you can use six different techniques when conducting keyword research.